 Step 5 – Publish your site

 Your website is now ready for publish.
 Before you click the button in the top right corner to publish your first Wix website, you can preview it.
 Make sure you are happy with every part of your website and click “Publish”.
 Now you will see your domain name appear in the popup.
-You can choose to connect your Wix site to your own domain or leave it by default.
+You can choose to connect your Wix site to your own domain (by pointing your domain name servers to Wix) or leave it by default.

 Your Wix site is now officially live!

 If you need references, have a look at some of these best examples of Wix sites.

 When you’re done with designing your website, you can access your site settings from the ‘Site’ menu option:

 The domain setting lets you connect your custom domain and change a customized favicon to your Wix website.
 However, you need a Wix premium plan to do this.

 The SEO settings let you add custom tracking and other code to your website.
 You can add tracking code for Google Webmaster tools, Bing Webmaster Tools, Twitter Cards, Pinterest Verification and more*.
 Learn more about SEO basic here.

 This setting just ensures that you’re running a mobile-friendly website.